tsjabie-o/Process-Injection-Techniques/2. The WIN32 API/The WIN32 API.md

 An important concept to understand is that the WIN32 API provides a gateway of sorts to functions in an OS that are performed in **kernel-mode**.
 Without diving into the details, kernel mode (as opposed to user-mode) is a privileged execution mode in an operating system where code has direct and unrestricted access to system resources.
 Obviously access to this mode is restricted to a very limited set of code, mostly part of the OS itself.
 User-mode processes can make use of kernel-mode functionality by using API calls like the ones in the WIN32 API.

->[!info] The WIN32 API does not actually run in  **kernel-mode** yet, there's still some more steps.
+>The WIN32 API does not actually run in  **kernel-mode** yet, there's still some more steps.
 We'll dive into that when we look at *NTAPI Injection*.

 ## Some useful WIN32 API functions
 Here I'll list some of the API functions we'll be using when performing process injection.
 For a very detailed list of all of the important WIN32 API functions and how they might be used by malware, I highly recommend checking out [MalAPI.io](https://malapi.io).
 There is also the [Windows API MSDN](https://learn.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) by Windows themselves.